 Single tickets cost £2.30 (£1.40 for a short hop) and several good value travel passes are available that include a one-day bus pass (£4.20), which is good for one day of unlimited bus travel and the Robin Hood Day Ticket (£5.10), which is good for one day of unlimited bus, tram and train travel in the Nottingham area.

 Nottingham Express Transit (NET) runs Nottingham’s trams.
 Trams depart from Station Street, near the train and bus stations, and stop at Lace Market, Old Market Square, Royal Centre and Nottingham Trent University in the city centre and run to park and ride car-parking areas in the suburbs.

-One-way tram fares cost £2.30 (£2 with a Mango Card or a Robin Hood Card).
-Other options include an all-day tram pass that costs £4 (£3.70 with a Mango Card) and the Robin Hood day ticket (£5.10) which also lets you travel on buses and trains in the Nottingham area.
+One-way tram fares cost £1 for a short hop, £2.40 (£2 with a Mango Card or a Robin Hood Card).
+Other options include an all-day tram pass that costs £4.20 (£3.70 with a Mango Card) and the Robin Hood day ticket (£5.10) which also lets you travel on buses and trains in the Nottingham area.

 If you’re spending a lot of time in Nottingham you may want to buy either a Mango Card or a Robin Hood Card (both are stored-value smartcards similar to London’s Oyster card), although these generally aren’t worth it for the average person who is only spending a day or two in Nottingham.